brainhack-school2020/mwmaclean-BHS2020/README.md

 Organization of MRI data into BIDS format as well as preprocessing the diffusion data with a pipeline in docker

 #### Deliverable 2:
-Tracking diffusion MRI preprocessed data and performing data visualization
+Tracking diffusion MRI data (preprocessed with deliverable 1) and performing data visualization

 ### Progress overview

 The project was initiated by Michèle MacLean May 19th 2020 as part of the BrainHack School.
+Organization of MRI data into BIDS format, preprocessing and basic tracking of the data is complete.
 Feedback is welcome!

 ### Tools I learned during this project
 * Bash terminal
 * GitHub
+* Visual Studio Code
 * How to implement BIDS
-* Python
+* Python scripts
 * Docker container to run a preprocessing pipeline using [this docker image](https://hub.docker.com/r/gkiar/dwipreproc_fsl-5.0.11_minified)
+* [This python scricpt](https://github.com/gkiar/mask2boundary) for creating a seed mask
-* DIPY for preprocessing and basic tracking of diffusion weighted images (DWI) [this docker image](https://hub.docker.com/r/gkiar/dipy_tracking)
+* DIPY for preprocessing and basic tracking of diffusion weighted images (DWI) using [this docker image](https://hub.docker.com/r/gkiar/dipy_tracking)
 * Jupyter Notebook
-* Nilearn
+* Nilearn, plotly & matplotlib for data visualization
 * & More!

 ## Conclusion and acknowledgement
-Thanks to the wonderful BrainHack School!
+Thanks to the wonderful BrainHack School for this experience as well as all the ressources provided!
+Special thanks to my instructors Noor, Benjamin and Greg!